 Since before Tudor times the Great North Road passed through Barnet – this was the route taken by the triumphant Edward of York after the Battle of Barnet in 1471 – and continuing south along the A1000 you pass through Whetstone, where the toll-gate operated until 1863 and where the current Griffin pub stands, there has been an inn for centuries.
 Further along the A1000, to the south of the North Circular Road, in Oak Lane near the entrance to the St Pancras and Islington Cemetery, an ancient oak known as Turpin’s Oak still survives.
 This harks back to Finchley Common, originally the Bishop of London’s hunting ground – 1,500 desolate acres and a notorious haunt of highwaymen until the area was enclosed in the 1820s.

 For a glimpse of old East Finchley “village” turn off the main road walk along Church Lane (previously Bulls Lane) which dates back to at least the 17th century.
-On the corner of Church Lane and King Street is a branch of Boyden’s Kitchen if you fancy some refreshment.
 The old road followed Oak Lane, King Street, The Walks and Market Place in contrast to the current High Road, although there isn’t much left to see.
 Continuing south on the main road (A1000) The Old White Lion and Bald Faced Stag are more examples of popular coaching inns still standing, although in the coaching days, East Finchley was just a small village edge of the common.